 TennCare's CHOICES program is the single largest funding source for long-term care in Tennessee.
 Two CHOICES groups apply to memory care, with very different mechanics:

-- CHOICES Group 1 (nursing facility entitlement): Pays the nursing-facility memory-care bed entirely, with patient liability.
-The resident keeps a Personal Needs Allowance of $70/month; the rest of monthly income goes to the facility, after deductions for Medicare premiums, Minimum Monthly Maintenance Needs Allowance for the community spouse ($2,643.75–$4,066.50/month), and certain other obligations.
+• CHOICES Group 1 (nursing facility entitlement): Pays the nursing-facility memory-care bed entirely, with patient liability.
+The resident keeps a Personal Needs Allowance of $70/month; the rest of monthly income goes to the facility, after deductions for health-insurance premiums and coinsurance, court-ordered support, incurred medical expenses TennCare does not cover, and a Community Spouse Income Maintenance Allowance for a spouse still at home.
+That spousal allowance runs between the $2,705.00/month floor effective July 1, 2026 and the $4,066.50/month maximum effective January 1, 2026, depending on the couple's circumstances.

 Either way, the underlying eligibility tests are the same:

-Practical worked example for a Group 2 memory-care placement at $6,500/month:
+Illustrative worked example for a Group 2 memory-care placement in a community whose rate sits above the state assisted-living median:

 How VA Aid & Attendance Helps

-For qualifying wartime veterans and surviving spouses, VA Aid & Attendance (A&A) is a non-service-connected pension benefit that adds substantial monthly income usable for memory care.
-Approximate 2026 maximum monthly amounts (verify current figures at va.gov/pension/veterans-pension-rates):
+For qualifying wartime veterans and surviving spouses, VA Aid & Attendance (A&A) is a non-service-connected pension benefit that can add substantial monthly income usable for memory care.
+The VA publishes these as annual Maximum Annual Pension Rates (MAPR); the rates below are effective December 1, 2025 through November 30, 2026 (verify current figures at va.gov/pension/veterans-pension-rates):

 Eligibility (simplified): wartime service of at least 90 days with at least one day during a defined wartime period, honorable discharge, age 65+ or permanent disability, plus a clinically demonstrated need for assistance with ADLs (which dementia at the middle stage almost always meets).
 The application is paperwork-heavy; avoid paid pension-poaching middlemen, many are not Veterans Service Officers and may steer families toward inappropriate trusts.
 Use a free, accredited VSO through the Tennessee Department of Veterans Services (county VSOs are free and accredited).